RainCat1998/obsidian-custom-attachment-location/README.md

 Default value is ` ` (`space`).

+## Changelog

+All notable changes to this project will be documented in the [CHANGELOG](./CHANGELOG.md).

 ## Installation

 - `Custom Attachment Location` is available in [the official Community Plugins repository](https://obsidian.md/plugins?id=obsidian-custom-attachment-location).